 Probably one of the best restaurants in Medulin is Salt & Pepper (Sad 138, Medulin).
 Located right at the end of a stretch of restaurants on Sad (the road that runs along the sea), this quirkily-decorated restaurant has amazingly friendly service, and a range of dishes with a unique spin.
 Go for one of the fish options!

 Octopus (Funcana bb, Medulin) has a great location on the beach promenade, right by the sea.
 It’s certainly got a great ‘holiday’ vibe, with outdoor seating underneath a plant canopy.
-It’s a great option for a quick bite to eat for lunch with a cold beer or for a more relaxed dinner.
+It’s a great option for a quick bite to eat for lunch with a cold beer or a relaxed dinner.

 Koral (Osipovica 13, Medulin) is housed in the hotel of the same name – with a pleasant outdoor terrace overlooking the beach, there’s also a cosy, wood-furnished indoors that’s great if things get a little rainy during your hols.
-Service can be a little on the grumpy side of things, but the food is tasty and hearty – try the stuffed squid, or the gnocchi or fuzi with goulash.
+Service can be a little on the grumpy side of things, but the food is tasty and hearty.
+Try the stuffed squid, or the gnocchi or fuzi with goulash.

 There’s a large Plodine supermarket on the outskirts of town if you need to stock up on food and drink.
 There’s also a small Konzum right in the heart of Medulin, plus a Kozmo pharmacy.